WestJet Airlines' (WJAFF) CEO Gregg Saretsky on Q3 2017 Results - Earnings Call Transcript

 Gregg Saretsky

-Thanks, Harry.
-Massine, we’re now ready for the Q&A portion of the call.
+Thanks Harry.
+Mistyn, we’re ready for the Q&A portion of the call.

 Question-and-Answer Session